3.3.2 Domestic Abuse

 South Yorkshire Police

 The Domestic Abuse Risk Assessment Team within SY Police Protecting Vulnerable People team quality assure the risk assessment of all new incidents reported to the police.
-The Police refer high risk cases to the IDVA Service, and into the MARAC process and refer medium/standard risk cases to the Helpline or Domestic Abuse Outreach Service.
+The Police refer high risk cases to the IDVA Service, and into the MARAC process and refer medium/standard risk cases with consent to the commissioned domestic abuse service and/or Helpline.
+Some repeat cases may be managed outside of the MARAC by the IDVA Service.

 South Yorkshire Police encourage all officers who attend incidents to promote the Helpline service, and to ask for consent for the Helpline team to proactively contact the victim to offer support.